 The Kingsway Holiday Parade

-The Kingsway Holiday Parade takes place on November 26 starting at 5pm and is a fun and free way to catch a glimpse of Santa as he makes his way from the east Airport Road entrance to the Kingsway Mall in the Northwest part of Edmonton.
-Set up a chair and don’t forget to dress warmly!
+The Kingsway Holiday Parade takes place on November 18th starting at 5pm and is a fun and free way to catch a glimpse of Santa as he makes his way from the east Airport Road entrance to the Kingsway Mall in the Northwest part of Edmonton.
+Set up a chair, and don’t forget to dress warmly!

 Christmas in the Park

-Hosted by the small town of Devon, about a 40-minute drive southwest of Edmonton, Christmas in the Park is your chance to meet Santa and tell him everything on your Christmas list.
+Hosted by the small town of Devon, about a 40-minute drive southwest of Edmonton, Christmas in the Park on November 25th is your chance to meet Santa and tell him everything on your Christmas list.
 Additionally, there will be delicious food, including maple syrup taffy and hot chocolate, an ice slide, and a warming bonfire.
-Come on down to this special small town.
-Cost is $8 a head.
+Come on down to this special small-town event!

 St. Albert Centre

 Kids (and adults) can visit Santa at the St. Albert Centre from November 17th right up until Christmas Eve.
 Take a photo with him after finishing up your Christmas shopping, and if you visit before December 6th, you’ll even be entered to win tickets to an Edmonton Oilers game!

 Other Christmas Events and Activities in Edmonton

-There are enough Christmas events taking place throughout Edmonton and the smaller surrounding towns to fill any day of the week with Christmas cheer.
+There are enough Christmas events throughout Edmonton and the smaller surrounding towns to fill any day of the week with Christmas cheer.
 Here are just a few more:

 The Muttart Conservatory

-Take part in a special Nutcracker Afternoon Christmas Tea at the Fairmont Hotel MacDonald every Saturday and Sunday from November 10th until December 31st.
+Take part in a special Nutcracker Afternoon Christmas Tea at the Fairmont Hotel MacDonald every Saturday and Sunday from November 11th until January 7th.
 Tea takes place in the Harvest Room of the Hotel MacDonald and includes traditional finger sandwiches, scones, a wide variety of loose-leaf tea, sweets, champagne and sparkling cocktails.
-Tickets must be purchased in advance and cost $79 per guest.
+It is recommended to reserve your table in advance.

 There are a number of spots throughout the city for ice skating, both outdoor and indoor.
 Head on down to Edmonton’s city hall or over to the new outdoor ice rink in the ICE District Plaza.
 It is open to the public from 10 am – 10 pm, during which time skating is completely free.

-For those freezing cold days head to West Edmonton Mall Ice Palace, where you can spend a snowy Saturday or Sunday skating in the warmth of the mall. $16 gets you a general ticket.
+For those freezing cold days, head to West Edmonton Mall Ice Palace, where you can spend a snowy Saturday or Sunday skating in the warmth of the mall.

 Edmonton certainly has no shortage of snow, and sledding is a fun and free family event that you can do any day of the week, all winter long.
 While some argue that parks are more enjoyable in the summer, the hilly terrain of NW Edmonton makes for some spectacular sledding.
 Notable locations include Emily Murphy Park, William Hawrelak Park, Gallagher Park, Government House Park, and Whitemud Park North.